DropDemBits/turse-rs/README.md

 # vscode-turing README

-Syntax higlighting and (in the future) LSP provider for HoltSoft's Turing language.
+Syntax highlighting and (in the future) LSP provider for HoltSoft's Turing language.